 Interestingly enough, Greenback bulls started to jump in despite the poor NFP report.
 The damage was already done on most Greenback pairs, though, particularly with the pound and the comdolls.

 Forex Gump has a more detailed write-up on the details of the NFP report, as well as the likely reason for this wonky price action.
-You can read it here, if you want to (you know you want to).

 The gist of it all is that the CME Group’s Fedwatch Tool showed lower probabilities for a September and November rate hike, but the probability of a December rate hike increased in the aftermath of the NFP report.